 Spectrahut sells through their very own marketplace mainly to sell internationally.
 But, they say it was not very easy to start selling out of the country on their own.

 Based on their experience they say, “Technically you are an exporter doing retail shipments.
-We started taking orders offline by email and phone and later integrated international shipping and payment options on our website to make things smooth.
+We started taking orders by email and phone and later integrated international shipping and payment options on our website to make things smooth.
 Before all that you must get:

 An IEC code